|This page is not linked anywhere, which means it is probably not current policy. |

 - No member of the Hiring Commission shall be allowed to serve on Personnel Appeals Committee.
 Additionally, no Member, Regular, or Temporary Employee, with the exception of Workshift Employees and the Employee Association member, shall be allowed to serve on Personnel Appeals Committee.

 - If the Vice President of Internal Affairs declines to chair a Personnel Appeals Committee for any of the reasons listed under XIII.C.3., their spot on the Committee will be filled by drawing another name by lot from the list in section XIII.C.1.
 If the Vice President of Internal Affairs declines to chair, the President shall be responsible for setting up the first meeting of Personnel Appeals Committee.

 - A person on Personnel Appeals Committee may not serve on an appeal if:

-- S/he declines to do so for any reason.
+- They decline to do so for any reason.

-- S/he was otherwise involved in the matter being appealed (e.g. an applicant for the job in a hiring appeal).
+- They were otherwise involved in the matter being appealed (e.g. an applicant for the job in a hiring appeal).

-- The Chair of the Personnel Appeals Committee and the President have reason to believe s/he may not be able to serve in a purely objective manner.
+- The Chair of the Personnel Appeals Committee and the President have reason to believe they may not be able to serve in a purely objective manner.

-- S/he is the Chair of the Personnel Appeals Committee and the President decides s/he may be unable to serve in a purely objective manner.
+- They are the Chair of the Personnel Appeals Committee and the President decides they may be unable to serve in a purely objective manner.

-- S/he is unable to be reached by the Personnel Appeals Committee Chair in time for Personnel Appeals Committee to commence consideration of the appeal.
+- They are unable to be reached by the Personnel Appeals Committee Chair in time for Personnel Appeals Committee to commence consideration of the appeal.